pytorch/pytorch/docs/cpp/source/notes/tensor_basics.rst

   torch::Tensor f = torch::from_blob(data, {2, 3});

-These tensors cannot be resized because ATen does not own the memory, but otherwise behave as normal tensors.
+These tensors cannot be resized because ATen does not own the memory, but otherwise, behave as normal tensors.

 Scalars and zero-dimensional tensors
 ------------------------------------